 The Upheaval Dome was also a pretty cool hike – they’re not sure how the dome was created, but one of the theories (and my favorite) is by a meteor impact.

 That about wraps up your time in Canyonlands.
+If you’re short on time, try this half day Canyonlands tour from Moab…you still get to see the major highlights and you don’t have to drive yourself!
 We were pretty wiped out by this point, so rounded out our last night with dinner at Pasta Jay’s and some souvenir shopping in Moab.

 For More Adventures:

 Let’s face it, 3 days is nowhere near enough time to explore the area.
 With a few extra days, or even just one more day, here are some suggestions for you: